ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>The prom-client (Prometheus Client) is the most popular library for Node.js, with approximately 2 million weekly downloads.
 This library…</blockquote>

 <h3>3.
-Is Your Node.js Application Production-Ready?
-A Complete Checklist - <a href="https://medium.com/@mehdibafdil/is-your-node-js-application-production-ready-a-complete-checklist-601c9d494f4f" target="_blank" rel="noopener noreferrer">link</a></h3>
+Express.js Secrets That Senior Developers Don’t Share - <a href="https://medium.com/@mehdibafdil/stop-using-express-js-wrong-hidden-features-that-will-blow-your-mind-bb83123f92bf" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mehdi BAFDIL`**

-<blockquote>Every day, thousands of Node.js applications are deployed to production.
-Yet, many fail to meet the rigorous demands of a production…</blockquote>
+<blockquote>Express.js has been the backbone of Node.js web development for years, but are you truly harnessing its full potential?
+Most developers…</blockquote>

-<h3>4.
-Web scraping or how to retrieve data from any website - <a href="https://medium.com/@pryvalovbogdan/web-scraping-or-how-to-retrieve-data-from-any-website-59b0918cc9d2" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4. 🚀 Deploying, Invoking, and Testing AWS Lambda Locally with LocalStack - <a href="https://medium.com/the-tech-collective/deploying-invoking-and-testing-aws-lambda-locally-with-localstack-ffb6cd66fc44" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pryvalov Bogdan`**
+✍️ **posted by `The Tech Collective`**

-<blockquote>So recently friend of mine asked me to help him get products data from the website with the same catalog but much detailed description and…</blockquote>
+<blockquote>Tired of waiting for cloud deployments to test AWS Lambda?
+Build, invoke, and test it locally — no AWS required!</blockquote>

 <h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>